a2k-hanlon/linter-veriloghdl/verilator-install-windows.md

 4. Run ```make test``` to ensure there were no problems.
 If things were successful, ```Tests passed!``` should have been printed near the end of the long train of test output.

-5. To make things are set up such Cygwin-based programs can be run from PowerShell, Command Prompt, or other programs, open PowerShell and run ```\verilator\bin\verilator_bin.exe -V```.
+5. To make sure things are set up such Cygwin-based programs can be run from PowerShell, Command Prompt, or other programs, open PowerShell and run ```\verilator\bin\verilator_bin.exe -V```.
 Something like ```Verilator 4.038 2020-07-11 rev v4.038-8-gdd03d0f3``` should be printed immediately.
 If the command was unsuccessful, or printed nothing, it's likely that something went astray along the way here.

 That's it!
 Verilator should now be ready to use.
 Note that you may want to add Verilator to your PATH environment variable, if this fits your needs.